Pu Luong Nature Reserve Trekking: Ultimate Travel Guide

 Then, when you step into Kho Muong village, take time to explore the Kho Muong cave (Doi cave) and witness bats in their natural habitat, surrounded by diverse greenery plants.
 The ideal time to visit the cave is between 3-4 pm when the sunlight creates a magical and poetic scene.
 Let’s see it face-to-face, don’t just imagine it!

-Trekking from Don village to Lan village
+Route 2: Trekking from Don village to Lan village

 Another trek takes you deeper into local villages to take a glimpse into the daily lives of the indigenous people.
 You’ll traverse dirt paths, forests, and local houses nestled amidst terraced fields in the fellow season.